 Birthplace: San Diego, California, United States of America

 Mindy Kaling took to Instagram to show the world that acne can be a lifelong struggle, even when your teen years are far behind you.
 Under a photo of her face dotted with acne cream, Kaling wrote: "That zit cream in your 30's life.
 At least I'm not going on the Tonight Show later today."

-Birthplace: Cambridge, Massachusetts, United States of America
+Birthplace: Cambridge, Massachusetts, USA

 Also Rankedsee more on Mindy Kaling